Ujjwalsharma2210/flutter_map_math/README.md

 - Buffer Zone Creation Around Lines or Polygons: This extends the createBoundary function, allowing offset areas around lines (e.g., roads) or polygons (e.g., regions), calculated by offsetting coordinates using bearing and distance, without external data.<br>

 - Area calculation: Applications may need to calculate the area of a shape, such as a polygon or circle.
 This can be useful for measuring the size of a parcel of land or for calculating the coverage area of a wireless network.<br>

-- Heatmap generation: Applications may need to generate a heatmap of points or events on a map, which can be useful for visualizing patterns or clusters of activity.<br>

 - Point-of-interest identification: Applications may need to identify nearby points of interest, such as restaurants, gas stations, or landmarks.
 This can be useful for providing recommendations or directions to users.<br>